"I thought you couldn't file bankruptcy on student loans?" I hear this all the time — even from other bankruptcy lawyers.

 - Can you pay your student loans and maintain a minimal standard of living with your current income?

-- Is your financial situation likely to stay the same for a significant portion of the repayment period?
+- Is your financial situation likely to stay the same for a significant portion of the repayment period of the student loans?

 - Have you made a good faith effort to repay your student loans?